bennokr/semsynth/README.md

 2. Minimal report (metadata only) 🧪
    - Leave `--configs-yaml` empty to skip model execution.
-   - Example: `python semsynth_reports_cli.py report uciml --datasets 45 -v`
+   - Example: `python -m semsynth report uciml --datasets 45 -v`
    - Optional flags for reports:
      - `--datasets` (one or more dataset identifiers)
      - `--outdir` (defaults to `outputs/`)